Green Lantern (comic book): Volume 1 (1941–1949)

 Volume 1 was published from 1941 until 1949, spanning a total of 38 issues.
 The series featured Alan Scott, the first Green Lantern character, created by writer/artist Martin Nodell and writer Bill Finger.
 Alan's first appearance was in the anthology series, All-American Comics #16 (July 1940).
 The Green Lantern character received his own self-titled series in fall 1941.
 The first use of the Green Lantern oath was in issue #9 (late fall 1943).
 Artist Alex Toth did some of his earliest comics work on the title beginning with issue #28 (October–November 1947).
 A canine sidekick named Streak was introduced in #30 (February–March 1948) and the dog proved so popular that he became the featured character on several covers of the series starting with #34.
 The series was cancelled with #38 (May–June 1949).
-Although several subsequent Green Lantern revival projects have started over the years, this remains the only series to date to spotlight the Alan Scott character.
+Although several subsequent Green Lantern revival projects have started over the years, this remains the only ongoing series to date to spotlight the Alan Scott character.